UnifiedPush/common-proxies/README.md

 This is primarily meant to be hosted on the same machine as the Gotify server.
 Running it on a different machine hasn't been tested yet but you can share information about that in this repo's issues.

 ## Gateway
-Note: Gateways cannot connect to localhost or other private IPs.
-IPv6 support missing is a known bug.

 ### Matrix
 Gateways matrix push until [MSC 2970](https://github.com/matrix-org/matrix-doc/pull/2970) is accepted.